The Clear Edge

 The Compression:

-Amara grew 62% in the time it would’ve taken to train someone to 50% productivity.
-She did it with $2K less cash investment.
-She freed twice as much time (22 hours vs 10 hours).
-She eliminated management overhead entirely (0 hours vs 4-6 hours weekly).
-She removed hiring risk completely.
+Amara grew 62% in the time it would’ve taken to train a hire to 50% productivity, did it with $2K less cash investment, freed twice as much time (22 hours vs 10 hours), eliminated management overhead (0 hours vs 4–6 hours weekly), and removed hiring risk entirely.

 The Math on Freed Capacity: